 StackTips

-Singleton design pattern belongs to the creational family of patterns that governs the instantiation process.
-This pattern ensures at most one instance of a particular class is ever created in your application.
-Following are some of the real-time examples listed below.
+Singleton design pattern belongs to the creational family of patterns that governs the object instantiation process.
+It ensures at most one instance of a class is ever created throughout the lifecycle of your application.

-• Application Log: Logger will be used everywhere in your application.
+• Application Log: The Logger object will be used globally everywhere in your application.
 It must be initialized once and used everywhere.

-• Analytics and Reporting: If you are using some kind of data analysis tool like Google Analytics, you will notice that they are designed to be a singleton.
-It initializes once and being used everywhere for each user action.
+• Analytics and Reporting: If you are using some kind of data Analytics or tracking service, then, you must design them to be singleton so that they are initialized once and used everywhere.

-In the above class diagram, the Singleton class has a private static instance variable named “instance”.
-The default constructor of “Singleton” class is made private, to prevent other class to instantiate it.
-Static getInstance() method, will be accessible globally which returns the singleton class object.
+Notice that the Singleton class has a private static instance variable named instance.
+The default constructor of the Singleton class is made private to prevent other classes from instantiating it.

-• Make the default constructor private.
-Private constructor prevents the direct instantiation of the object from other classes.
+• The default constructor must be private.
+A private constructor prevents the direct instantiation of the object from other classes.

 • Create a public static getInstance() method.
 A member declared as static can be accessed without creating an object using the new operator.
 This method returns the instance of the singleton class.